apache/druid/docs/querying/filters.md

 ```

 ### Expression Filter
-The expression is a filter that allows for the implementation of arbitrary conditions by leveraging druids existing expression system.
+The expression filter allows for the implementation of arbitrary conditions, leveraging the Druid expression system.
 This filter might be less performant than a combination of the other filters on this page due to the fact that not all filter optimizations are in place yet.

 ```json